awsdocs/amazon-ec2-user-guide/doc_source/monitoring-instances-status-check_sched.md

 After your instance has rebooted \(this normally takes a few minutes\), verify that your application is working as expected\.
 At this point, your instance should no longer have a scheduled event associated with it, or the description of the scheduled event begins with **\[Completed\]**\.
 It sometimes takes up to 1 hour for this instance status to refresh\.
 Completed maintenance events are displayed on the Amazon EC2 console dashboard for up to a week\.

 **Actions for Instances Backed by Amazon EBS**
 You can wait for the maintenance to occur as scheduled\.
-Alternatively, you can stop and start the instance, which migrates it to a new host computer\.
+Alternatively, you can stop and start the instance, which migrates it to a new host\.
 For more information about stopping your instance, as well as information about the changes to your instance configuration when it's stopped, see [Stop and Start Your Instance](Stop_Start.md)\.

+You can automate an immediate stop and start in response to a scheduled maintenance event\.
+For more information, see [Automating Actions for EC2 Instances](https://docs.aws.amazon.com/health/latest/ug/cloudwatch-events-health.html#automating-instance-actions) in the *AWS Health User Guide*\.

 **Actions for Instances Backed by Instance Store**
 You can wait for the maintenance to occur as scheduled\.
 Alternatively, if you want to maintain normal operation during a scheduled maintenance window, you can launch a replacement instance from your most recent AMI, migrate all necessary data to the replacement instance before the scheduled maintenance window, and then terminate the original instance\.